If you want to learn how to steer a ship, ask the people on board. They are more than ready to help you.

 Copying an experienced helmsman while he steers the vessel

-When I was an Ordinary Seaman (OS), I would go to the bridge earlier so I can learn from the Able Seafarer who is on the wheel.
+When I was an Ordinary Seaman (OS), I would go to the bridge earlier for my watch so I could learn from the Able Seafarer who was on the wheel.

-I am well aware that my experience is limited on a few tanker sizes even though I had steered many times already.
+I am well aware that my experience is limited on a few tanker sizes even though I have steered many times already.

 While he was steering the vessel, I noticed he would give huge rudder angles.
-I was interested on that part since I’m hesitant in doing that especially in loaded condition.
+I was interested in that part since I’m hesitant to do that, especially in a loaded condition.